instructlab/community/CONTRIBUTOR_ROLES.md

 * [`ilab` command-line interface (CLI) tool](https://github.com/instructlab/instructlab).
 This repository is responsible for the the `ilab` CLI tool.
 * [taxonomy tree](https://github.com/instructlab/taxonomy).
 This repository is responsible for the taxonomy tree that allows you to create models tuned with your data.

-This document outlines a core number of contributor roles for InstructLab projects, such as _Member_, _Triager_, _Reviewer_, and _Maintainer_.
+This document outlines a core number of contributor roles for InstructLab projects, such as _Member_, _Triager_, and _Maintainer_.
 In the future, an _Oversight Committee_ will be formed, which will serve to supervise the overall InstructLab project and its health.
 Using transparent criteria, the journey between roles is based on individual participation.

 Criteria will be reevaluated periodically to ensure that we can meet the needs of each project with the resources available to contribute.
 Each individual project may add to or change these criteria as necessary.
 Additional roles may also be added as required.
 Additional roles will be detailed in a _Contributor Roles_ file in the respective repository when necessary.

 Contributor roles are per-project.
-For example, being a Reviewer for the `ilab` CLI repository does not guarantee that you will have Reviewer rights for the taxonomy repository.
+For example, being a Maintainer for the `ilab` CLI repository does not guarantee that you will have Maintainer rights for the taxonomy repository.
 Where applicable for InstructLab overall, contributor status is equal to the highest status that they have on any project.

 InstructLab welcomes new contributors.
 Not all contributors are able to provide sustained contribution, but each contribution is welcome.
 Established contributors are expected to demonstrate their adherence to the criteria in this document, familiarity with project organization, roles, policies, etc., and technical and/or writing ability.
 Role-specific expectations, responsibilities, and requirements are explained below.